Enjoy making brightly colored or patterned paper feathers for an eye-catching craft that kids and adults can make with the free craft template.

 Fringing may be a bit difficult so you can draw a few lines for the child to cut on and have tape handy in case they cut through the feather (which I accidentally did…thank goodness I’m practicing my scissor skills!).
 My son cut through his feathers which I was thrilled about because he is 2 and is still learning how to hold scissors and move them up and down.

-Once all the feathers are cut you can have the child glue them to paper to make a collage, tie them to a string and make a mobile, or whatever creative thing your child comes up with :).
+Once all the feathers are cut you can have the child glue them to paper to make a collage, tie them to a string and make a mobile, or whatever creative thing you or your kiddo comes up with :).

 More of our Favorite Crafts for Kids